andymeneely/project-timber-wolf/scenarios/scenarios.md

 _"Okay here's the gig.
 I've got this pawn shop that is bursting good merchandise.
 They have these two jewels that would be perfect for my collection. **Your objective is to steal the two jewels**, and anything else you take is yours."_

 _"Thing is, with all these prison breakouts lately the owner has put in a special security system that only he can deactivate.
-Now I know he works late tonight so you need to get in there and take them hostage.
+Now I know he works late tonight so you need to get in there and take him hostage.
 I don't know where he'll be, precisely, so you'll have to plan around that."_

 _Read "When the Hostage is Taken" below when you take the hostage_

+### Unlock

+TBD
+* Unlock the Hostage card
+* Unlock the Meeple security token

 ### Setup